 1. Length of ownership

-How long have you owned the property?
-43 years
+How long have you owned the prope long have you owned the property?

 2. Council tax

-Which Council Tax band is your propo erty in?
-G
+Which Council Tax band is your prop erty in?
+F

 3. Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

 Garage Yes

-Allocated parking space No
+Allocated parking space Yes

 • Driveway Yes

 Shared parking No

 On street No

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or en erest, the character or appea ea of No arance of
+Is your property in a designated Con special architectural or historical int which it is desirable to preserve or e erest, the character or appea ea of No arance of